-- (vii) Length, diameter, material and grade of storm mains - (viii) Pipe inlet and outlet invert elevations at manholes - (ix) Upstream and downstream manhole rim and invert elevations - (x) Invert elevations of inlet and outlet structures

-- (h) Water Distribution System Plan shall include: (REVISED NOVEMBER 2016) - (i) Diameter and material of watermains and service connections - (ii) Water meter type - (iii) Identification of flushouts as above-ground or below-grade - (iv) Identification of firelines
+- (vii) Length, diameter, material and grade of storm mains - (viii) Pipe inlet and outlet invert elevations at manholes - (ix) Upstream and downstream manhole rim and invert elevations - (x) Invert elevations of inlet and outlet structures - (h) Water Distribution System Plan shall include: - (i) Diameter and material of watermains and service connections - (ii) Water meter type - (iii) Identification of flushouts as above-ground or below-grade - (iv) Identification of firelines

-Water Distribution System Profile shall include: (REVISED NOVEMBER 2016)
+Water Distribution System Profile shall include:

-- (v) Diameter and material of watermains - (vi) Invert elevations at pipe tie-in and hydrant locations (REVISED NOVEMBER 2016)
+- (v) Diameter and material of watermains - (vi) Invert elevations at pipe tie-in and hydrant locations

-- (i) Fibre Optic Utility Plan shall include: (REVISED NOVEMBER 2016)

-- (i) Conduit size and type

-- (ii) Access type

-- (j) Streets, Street Lighting, Traffic Signs and Markings Plan shall include: (REVISED NOVEMBER 2016) - (i) Road classification as per Section 9.0 Streets, Traffic Signs and Markings - (ii) Sidewalk material and width - (iii) Crosswalk design type - (iv) Street Light Table as per Standard Drawing G-7 that shall include wattage, lamp type, pole height, pole type, luminaire type, luminaire make - (v) Traffic Sign Table as per Standard Drawing G-7 that shall include UTCD number as per the Transportation Association of Canada's Manual of Uniform Traffic Control Devices for Canada - (vi) Street marking material and MUTCD number as per the Transportation Association of Canada's Manual of Uniform Traffic Control Devices for Canada - (vii) Pole type

-- (k) Landscape and Irrigation Plan shall include: (REVISED NOVEMBER 2016) - (i) Diameter and material of irrigation main, valve locations and all lateral and sprinkler heads - (ii) Manufacturer's name, the model name and the catalogue number for all controllers - (iii) The as-planted location, species and size of all trees - (iv) The as-planted location, species, size and quantity of shrubs and ground cover shown in a plant list
+- (i) Fibre Optic Utility Plan shall include: - (i) Conduct size and type - (ii) Access type - (j) Streets, Street Lighting, Traffic Signs and Markings Plan shall include: - (i) Road classification as per Section 8.0 Transportation.
+(REVISED MAY 2020) - (ii) Sidewalk material and width - (iii) Crosswalk design type - (iv) Street Light Table as per Standard Drawing G-7 that shall include wattage, lamp type, pole height, pole type, luminaire type, luminaire make - (v) Traffic Sign Table as per Standard Drawing G-7 that shall include UTCD number as per the Transportation Association of Canada's Manual of Uniform Traffic Control Devices for Canada. - (vi) Street marking material and MUTCD number as per the Transportation Association of Canada's Manual of Uniform Traffic Control Devices for Canada - (vii) Pole type - (k) Landscape and Irrigation Plan shall include: - (i) Diameter and material or irrigation main, valve locations and all lateral and sprinkler heads - (ii) Manufacturer's name, the model name and the catalogue number for all controllers - (iii) The as-planted location, species and size of all trees - (iv) The as-planted location, species, size and quantity of shrubs and ground cover shown in a plant list

-1.21 RECORD DRAWING SUBMISSION (REVISED NOVEMBER 2016)
+1.21 RECORD DRAWING SUBMISSION

 - .1 The record drawings shall be submitted on 3 mil mylar.
 Drawings must be sealed and signed by the Design Engineer.
-Three prints of the site plan shall be provided.
-(REVISED NOVEMBER 2016) - .2 The following information shall be submitted with the record drawing submission: (REVISED NOVEMBER 2016) - (a) Appendix E, Substantial Completion Statistics Record. - (b) A completed City of Nanaimo Service Sheet in accordance with Appendix F1 or Appendix F2 shall be submitted for each lot showing the as constructed location of all service connections. - (c) Approved and registered statutory right-of-way drawings, if required. - (d) All required testing results including an interpretation and summary of the results by a Professional Engineer. - (e) A copy of the final inspection deficiency list. - (f) Certification of the works that includes the following:
+Three prints of the site plan shall be provided. - .2 The following information shall be submitted with the record drawing submission: - (a) Appendix E, Substantial Completion Statistics Record. - (b) A completed City of Nanaimo Service Sheet in accordance with Appendix F1 or Appendix F2 shall be submitted for each lot showing the as constructed location of all service connections. - (c) Approved and registered statutory right-of-way drawings, if required. - (d) All required testing results including an interpretation and summary of the results by a Professional Engineer. - (e) A copy of the final inspection deficiency list. - (f) Certification of the works that include the following: